 Don’t be afraid of not meeting the deadline.

 Your deadline is also the deadline of the other party (de facto).

 Car dealers will give you better prices towards the end of the month.

-1. when you are selling your house and the buyer wants a very low price, too low for you, you can accuse him of not being fair.
+- When you are selling your house and the buyer wants a very low price, too low for you.
+You can accuse him of not being fair.
 It will tap into his emotion and he will raise the offer.

 “How do we know you will not cheat us?

 - At the beginning of a negotiation, tell your counterpart to stop you if you are being unfair to them.
 They will already relax.